jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: move_array at git-compat-util.h:1107:3
-    CT: Jump to external code for memmove
-    RF: Jump to external code for memmove
-  Occurrences: 7

-LibraryCallRemoved
-  Before events:
     CF: oid_object_info at object-file.c:1652:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset